Community Detection and Stochastic Block Models: Nature of the gap

-This connects to the energy landscape of the possible clusterings: in this gap region, the non-trivial fixed-points have a very small basin of attraction, and they can only attract an exponentially small fraction of initializations.
-To connect to the results from Section \ref{exact} and the two-rounds procedure, there too the picture is related the energy landscape.
-Above the CH threshold, an almost exact solution having $n-o(n)$ correctly labeled vertices can be converted to an exact solution by degree-profiling.
-This is essentially saying that BP at depth 1, i.e., computing the likelihood of a vertex based on its direct neighbors, allows to reach the global maxima of the likelihood function with such a strong initialization.
-In other words, the BP view, or more precisely understanding how accurate our initial beliefs need to be in order to amplify these to non-trivial levels based on neighbords at a given depth, is related to the landscape of the objective functions.
+This connects to the ``energy landscape'' of the possible clusterings: in this gap region, the non-trivial fixed points have a very small basin of attraction, and they can only attract an exponentially small fraction of initializations.
+To connect to the results from Section \ref{exact}, the success of the two-round procedure can also be related to the energy landscape, i.e., the objective function of MAP in this case.
+Above the CH threshold, an almost exact solution having $n-o(n)$ correctly labeled vertices can be converted to an exact solution by the degree-profiling hypothesis test.
+This is essentially saying that BP at depth 1, i.e., computing the likelihood of a vertex based on its direct neighbors, allows us to reach the global maximum of the likelihood function with such a strong initialization.
+In other words, the BP view, or more precisely understanding the question of how accurate our initial beliefs need to be in order to amplify these to non-trivial levels based on neighbors at a given depth, is related to the landscape of the objective function.

-The gap phenomenon also admits a local manifestation in the context of ABP, having to do with the approximation discussed in Section \ref{abp}, where the non-linear terms behave differently from $k=3$ to $k=4$ due to the loss of a diminishing return property.
-Understanding better such gap phenomena is an active research area.
+The gap phenomenon also admits a local manifestation in the context of ABP, having to do with the approximation discussed in Section \ref{linBP}, where the non-linear terms behave differently from $k=3$ to $k=4$ due to the loss of a diminishing return property.
+Better understanding such gap phenomena is an active research area.

-\subsubsection{Proof technique for crossing KS}
+\section{Proof technique for crossing KS}

 We explain in this section how to obtain the bound in Theorem \ref{main2}.
-A first question is to estimate the likelihood that a bad clustering, i.e., one that has an overlap close to $1/k$ with the true clustering, belongs to the typical set.
+A first problem is to estimate the likelihood that a bad clustering, i.e., one that has an overlap close to $1/k$ with the true clustering, belongs to the typical set.
 As clusters sampled from the TS algorithm are balanced, a bad clustering must split each cluster roughly into $k$ balanced subgroups that belong to each community, see Figure \ref{bad_cluster}.
-It is thus unlikely to keep the right proportions of edges inside and across the clusters, but depending on the exponent of this rare event, and since there are exponentially many bad clusterings, there may exist one bad clustering that looks typical.
+Thus it is unlikely to keep the right proportions of edges inside and across the clusters, but depending on the exponent of this rare event, and since there are exponentially many bad clusterings, there may exist one bad clustering that looks typical.